oist/optinist/docs/gui/workflow.md

 # Workflow Page
 OptiNiSt can make analysis pipeline through connecting nodes and run on GUI.
 There are many analysis flow combinations.
-It selects nodes and connect edges to create a pipelne flow.
+It selects nodes and connects edges to create a pipelne flow.
 <br>
 <p align="center">
 <img width="400px" src="../images/workflow/whole.png" alt="workflow" />